Anglican Church of Bermuda

 The Anglican Church of Bermuda (as the Church of England in the British Overseas Territory of Bermuda was retitled in 1978) is a single diocese consisting of nine parishes and is part of the Anglican Communion, though not a part of an ecclesiastical province.
-The current Bishop of Bermuda, seated at the Cathedral of the Most Holy Trinity in the City of Hamilton, is Nicholas Dill who was installed on 29 May 2013.
+The current Bishop of Bermuda, seated at the Cathedral of the Most Holy Trinity in the City of Hamilton, is Nicholas Dill, who was installed on 29 May 2013.

 As an extra-provincial diocese, both metropolitan and primatial authority come directly from the Archbishop of Canterbury.
 Among its parish churches is St. Peter's Church in the UNESCO World Heritage Site of St. George's Town.
-St. George's is the oldest English town in the New World and St. Peter's is the oldest non-Roman Catholic church in the New World.
+St. George's is the oldest English town in the New World and St. Peter's is the oldest Protestant church in the New World.
+In 2010, the Anglican Church of Bermuda claimed 14,000 members.
+According to the 2010 census, about 16% of Bermudians self-identified with the Anglican Church, making it the largest Christian denominationin Bermuda.

 History

 The first Church of England services in Bermuda were celebrated by the Reverend Richard Buck, one of the survivors of the 1609 wreck of the Sea Venture who began Bermuda's permanent settlement.
 Nine parishes, each with its own church and glebe land, were created when colonisation became official in 1612, but there was rarely more than a pair of clergy to share between them over the following two centuries.
 From 1825 to 1839, Bermuda was attached to the See of Nova Scotia.
 Bermuda then became part of the Diocese of Newfoundland and Bermuda from its creation in 1839 until 1919.
 In 1879, the synod of the Church of England in Bermuda was formed and a Diocese of Bermuda became separate from the Diocese of Newfoundland, but continued to be grouped under the Bishop of Newfoundland and Bermuda until 1919 when Newfoundland and Bermuda each received its own bishop.
-Bermuda's first resident Bishop, the Rt.
+Bermuda's first resident bishop, the Rt.
 Reverend Arthur Heber Browne who served from 1925 to 1948.
 In 1896, Black Anglican congregants in the Pembroke Parish organized The Guild of the Good Shepherd, indicating a specific mission to, "improve the social and intellectual standard of its members."
 This society has remained active for more than 125 years.

-In 2022 Lorita Packwood and Jennie Foster Skelton were ordained as the first female deacons in the Anglican Church of Bermuda.
+In 1994, the Synod of the Anglican Church of Bermuda voted to support the decriminalization of homosexuality.
+In 2008, the then-bishop elect confirmed that gay and lesbian priests may serve in the church as long as they remain celibate.
+In 2022, Lorita Packwood and Jennie Foster Skelton were ordained as the first female deacons in the Anglican Church of Bermuda.
 This was the first time the Anglican Church of Bermuda ordained women for ministry.

+In 2024, Rachel Marszalek became the first woman licensed as a priest-in-charge in the Anglican Church of Bermuda.
+On the Diocesan website, speaking of some congregations, the Diocese says that "all are welcome, no matter what gender, sexuality, race, age, or social standing."